sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 This sets up our Angular app in the `frontend/` directory.
 Recall that, earlier in the guide we were pointing the `StaticSite` construct to this path.

 We also need to load the environment variables from our SST app.
-To do this, we'll be using the [`@serverless-stack/static-site-env`](https://www.npmjs.com/package/@serverless-stack/static-site-env) package.
+To do this, we'll be using the [`@serverless-stack/static-site-env`](https://www.npmjs.com/package/@serverless-stack/static-site-env) (or `sst-env`) package.

-{%change%} Install the `static-site-env` package by running the following in the `frontend/` directory.
+{%change%} Install the `sst-env` package by running the following in the `frontend/` directory.

 ```bash
 $ npm install @serverless-stack/static-site-env --save-dev
 ```

 In Angular, we have our `environment.ts` and `environment.prod.ts` files defined in the `src/environments` folder.
 The `environment.ts` file is where we usually keep our environment variables by convention, as the Angular compiler looks for these files before the build process.
-Now, the problem is, these environment files are required by Angular for the build process, meaning they have to be pushed to the repository so that others can also install the project locally.
-If you have your API keys explicitly written in these files, consider those keys compromised, because anyone who has access to your repository can see them.
-To solve this issue we'll use a script that generates env variables at build time.
+But we don't want to hard code these.
+We want them automatically set from our backend.
+To do this we'll use a script that generates env variables at build time.

-Create a `setenv.ts` file inside `frontend/scripts` folder and add the below code
+{%change%} Create a `setenv.ts` file inside `frontend/scripts` folder and add the below code

 ```ts
 /* eslint-disable @typescript-eslint/no-var-requires */